ryanwiemer/gatsby-starter-gcn/README.md

 Create a new build hook.

 2. Navigate to Contentful:
  **app.contentful.com** -> **Space Settings** -> **Webhooks**.
 Create a webhook using the Netlify build URL that you just created and configure which events should trigger the build on production.

- For example the following will rebuild the production site every time a post or page is published, unpublished or deleted:
+For example the following will rebuild the production website every time a post or page is published, unpublished or deleted:

 ![](contentful-webhook-selected-events.png)

 ## Tips
 * If you make edits to your Contentful space while running `gatsby build` you will need to stop it and rerun the command to see the changes reflected.
-For example a new post or page will not automatically show up until the site has been rebuilt.
+For example a new post or page will not automatically show up until the website has been rebuilt.

 * Currently this template assumes you have at least one page and one post in Contentful.
-If you do not the site will fail to build.
+If you do not the website will fail to build.

-* Don't forget to remove `/static/robots.txt` if you want the site to be crawled by search engines.
+* Don't forget to remove `/static/robots.txt` if you want your website to be crawled by search engines.

 * Don't store your Contentful access tokens or space ids anywhere in GitHub.
 Treat them like passwords.